lucidworks/streams/projects/samjna/README.md

 # Samjna for Fusion
 Saṃjñā (sam-ji-na) is the Sanskrit word for "perception" or "cognition".

 This application adds image-based perception capabilities to Lucidwork's [Fusion 4.x](https://lucidworks.com/products/fusion-server/) using a general AI network.
-As Fusion crawls, document images are sent to the neural network which then extracts tags related to the images being processed.
-These tags are then inserted by Fusion into search index.
+As Fusion crawls, document images are sent to the neural network which extracts tags from the images being processed.
+These generalized tags are inserted by Fusion into search index.

 ## Video
 This guide comes with a full length video showing the setup process outlined below.
-It is suggested you watch the video first, then step through the guide below to install and configure the demo yourself on your own Google account.
+It is suggested you watch the video first, then step through the guide below to install and configure the demo yourself on your own Google Cloud account.

 [video]